dylan-davidson/Core-Connect-4/Core.md

 * **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file.
 * **connect4.cpp**: Definitions of the functions in connect4.h and the main function.
 You need to define all of these.
 The cout statements are included in the distribution code.

-**Draft, Erin Donahue (Hector updated)**

-* **graphics.h**: Declarations of functions used for the graphics part of the project.
+> * **graphics.h**: Declarations of functions used for the graphics part of the project.
-* **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
+> * **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
 The graphics starter code gives a basic graphical interface that you can play the game through.
 See [Reach section](Reach) for more details on editing the existing functions to develop your own look and feel for your program.

-There are three Sample Runs included in the distribution code, as well as files that will be needed for the Reach portion of the project.
-For the Core, only include the six files listed above in Visual Studio or Xcode and make sure
+> There are three Sample Runs included in the distribution code, as well as files that will be needed for the Reach portion of the project.
+Make sure to include the six files listed above in Visual Studio or Xcode and follow [these instructions](Getting-Started#project-setup-for-graphics) to setup graphics correctly.

-**end Draft**

 ## How to Play Connect 4
 Connect 4 is a two-player game which takes place on a 6 x 7 rectangular board.
 Play 1 has 21 'x' tokens and Player 2 has 21 'o' tokens.
 Each player can drop a token at the top of the board in one of the seven columns; the token falls down and fills the lowest unoccupied square.
 A player cannot drop a token in a column if it is already full (i.e. it already contains six tokens).